Replacement Value Coverage

 We know you want to protect your beautiful jewels and fabulous furs—that’s why it is important to insure their full value.
 All home policies limit the amount and type of coverage available for your jewellery and furs when a loss occurs.
 That’s why it’s a smart idea to get additional jewellery or fur specific.
 Your basic policy limit covers your smaller valued pieces, while you can use specialty coverage to itemize your larger pieces of jewellery and furs separately.

-Water loss has surpassed fire as being the most common peril faced by homeowners1.
+Water loss has surpassed fire as being the most common claim made by homeowners in Canada1.
 Your property policy covers you for any covered loss caused by a sudden, accidental discharge of water in your home.
 This includes coverage for freezing pipes and the overflow of water from public water mains carrying drinking water2.
-If you want to be covered for damages caused by the backup of sewers or septic tanks, you should purchase the Sewer Back Up Option.
+If you want to be covered for damages caused by the backup of sewers or septic tanks, ground and surface water entering your home below ground level (including heavy rainfalls or melting snow that enters your home), or flooding due to rises in streams or bodies of fresh water, you should purchase the Extended Water Damage option.

 We do not know when the next major earthquake will strike, but we do know where damage is most likely to occur.
 Three of Canada’s largest cities are located in regions of high to moderate risk of earthquake damage — Vancouver, Montreal, and Ottawa.
 If you live in these areas, you should seriously consider this option.
 It is likely that property damage will be experienced eventually in or around one or more of these centres.